As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 To apply the essential oil topically, you open the cover and glide the roller ball over your skin.
 Because it already has a carrier oil, essential oil roll-ons are safe for topical use.

 You can find premade essential oil roll-ons for just about any purpose you may need, from promoting sleep and alleviating a headache to soothing itchy skin.
-Or make your own using a blend customized for your requirements.
+Or make your own using a blend customized to your requirements.

 3. Wear a Diffuser Necklace

 Essential oil diffuser necklaces are practical and functional while still being beautiful and stylish.
 These necklaces come in a wide range of designs, from delicate single strands with a pendant to chunky terracotta beads.
-No matter what your style preference, you’re sure to to find one that suits you.
+No matter what your style preference, you’re sure to find one that suits you.

 Some aromatherapy necklaces consist of a chain with a pendant.
 The pendant is designed with latticework and contains a felt pad inside.
 You put a few drops of essential oil on the felt pad and wear the necklace.
 You’ll be able to breathe the aroma as it gets slowly released from the felt pad and wafts upwards.
 These types of aromatherapy necklaces are especially versatile as you can change out the color of the felt pad to suit your outfit.
 You can also buy additional pendants to change the look completely.